rrusk/BallroomMusicPlayer/README.md

 WINDOWS BUG FIX: (seen in Windows 8.1, Windows 10)

-It appears that libvlc has a bug related to changing from daylight standard time to daylight saving time.
-After the time change libvlc complains that the plugin cache is stale.
+It appears that libvlc has a bug related to changing between daylight standard time and daylight saving time.
+After both the spring and fall time change, libvlc complains that the plugin cache is stale.
 The error message begins with "main libvlc error: stale plugins cache: modified c:\".
 After many warnings BallroomMusicPlay will continue.
 VLC provides an executable to update the plugin cache timestamps.
-To run it, execute resolve-stale-plugins.bat as Administrator.
+To run it, execute "resolve-stale-plugins.bat" from this repository as Administrator.

 <pre>
 TODO: